 Releases and Indemnification.
 Except as otherwise provided in the separation and distribution agreement or any ancillary agreement, each party will release and forever discharge the other party and its subsidiaries, affiliates and other related parties from its respective liabilities (as allocated by the separation and distribution agreement) and liabilities in connection with the reorganization, the distribution and any of the other transactions contemplated by the separation and distribution agreement and by the ancillary agreements existing or arising from any acts or events occurring or failing to occur or alleged to have occurred or to have failed to occur or any conditions existing or alleged to have existed on or before the distribution.
-The releases will not extend to obligations or liabilities under any agreements between the parties that remain in effect following the separation pursuant to the separation and distribution agreement or any ancillary agreement.
+The releases will not extend to obligations or liabilities under any agreement.
 In addition, the separation and distribution agreement will provide for cross-indemnities that, except as otherwise provided in the separation and distribution agreement, are principally designed to place financial responsibility for the obligations and liabilities of Wellsite's business with Wellsite and financial responsibility for the obligations and liabilities of Dover's business with Dover.
 Specifically, each party will, and will cause its subsidiaries and affiliates to, indemnify, defend and hold harmless the other party, its affiliates and subsidiaries and each of its officers, directors, employees and agents for any losses arising out of or otherwise in connection with:

-- the liabilities each such party assumed or retained pursuant to the separation and distribution agreement; and - · any breach by such party of the separation and distribution agreement or any ancillary agreement.
+- the liabilities each such party assumed or retained pursuant to the separation and distribution agreement; and - any breach by such party of the separation and distribution agreement or any ancillary agreement.